Legend of the Greasepole: Resurrected

 The full history lives on GitHub: robburke/greasepole

 You can see it all – the original Silverlight code, the Godot C# port, the GDScript web version.
-Twenty-five years of evolution in one repository.

-P.S.
-About the whole MIT Thing
+P.S. about the whole MIT Thing

 Thank You